Economics Prerequisite by Program

 The Economics Preparation courses are offered twice a year.
 Once in January and once in August.
 The dates and times for these courses are released with the Spring and Summer Course Schedules.
 Below you will see the most recent offering for Micro and Macro Economics.

 To register, new students will need to submit an Economics Preparation Registration Form with payment to the Record's Office in the Casa Fuente Building.
+This form will be made available on this website, once dates have been released for the Spring 2014 semester.
 You may submit the form via fax, email, or in person.
 To pay by credit card please submit your form to the Record's Office and then call the Cashier's Office at (831) 647-6434 to provide credit card information.

 If you are a continuing student, please sign up for the course via BannerWeb during the active registration periods.